How to give the Perfect Toastmasters Icebreaker Speech

 Dressing up helps a ton because you feel more confident.
-Clean cut clothes that have you feeling fresh does wonders for your psyche.
+Clean-cut clothes that have you feeling fresh does wonder for your psyche.

 Plus, your audience has a favorable view towards you when they see that you have taken the time to dress up.
 Even if you fumble during the speech, they tend to be more forgiving.

-The beauty about finishing this first speech is that you realize something very important....
+The beauty of finishing this first speech is that you realize something very important….

 Public speaking was never as bad as the images that your ego provided to you.